makingsensetraining/mern-seed/README.md

 To install please follow these steps:

 1. `npm install` over the root of the project
-2. `npm run ux:init` this command will copy the files and structure in MSUXF to the folder ux for futher customizing
-3. Copy `config/default.json` file and rename it to *development.json*.
+2. Copy `config/default.json` file and rename it to *development.json*.
 Set your configuration values.

 ## Run